With perhaps a few exceptions, you probably wouldn’t use the same tone in a job interview that you would in an argument with your cable company.

 Or when trying to talk your way out of a speeding ticket.

 The same is true for the content you create.
 Whether it’s a newsletter, a push notification or a poster for a retail store, each should have a tone appropriate for both the platform as well as the stage in the customer journey!

-During September’s Confab Intensive Conference in Denver, Andy Welfle, Senior Content Strategist at Adobe, and Michael Metts, Senior UX Designer at The Nerdery, offered some helpful tips about how to approach tone as writers, marketers, and content strategists.
+At the September 2017 Confab Intensive Conference in Denver, Andy Welfle, Senior Content Strategist at Adobe, and Michael Metts, Senior UX Designer at The Nerdery, offered some helpful tips about how to approach tone as writers, marketers, and content strategists.

 It’s what you say and how you say it

 The tone of an organization’s content brings clarity in a way few other things can.
 Using the appropriate tone in your content can help build a strong emotional bond between your company and your customers.

 As Metts and Welfle put it, tone is not a dial you turn up for prominent content (think: headlines), and down for less prominent content (think: Terms & Service agreements).
 Tone should be approached as a spectrum; multiple tones can be combined and used for different messages and platforms.

 This isn’t to say you should consider tone in terms of a spectrum of “boring” to “exciting.”

 Even a well-written cease and desist order can make the company issuing the order come out looking like a total winner when the right combination of tones are used.